dropbox/zxcvbn/README.md

 Note: `zxcvbn-async.js` is for manual installations.
 There is no need to add it to a RequireJS setup, which already provides the same asynchronous loading support.

 ## Manual installation

-This works the same as the bower instructions, without the bower dependency.

 Copy `zxcvbn.js` and `zxcvbn-async.js` into your codebase.